sains1/temporal-101-dotnet-solutions/README.md

 # \*Unofficial\* Temporal 101 dotnet code solutions

-This repo contains my \*unofficial\* code solutions when following the temporal 101 typescript course.
+This repo contains my unofficial .NET code solutions for the temporal 101 typescript course.

-At the time of writing no dotnet course exists (as its still in alpha).
-I've ported this course as a learning exercise, but to the best of my knowledge it's correct.
+At the time of writing no dotnet course exists (as its still in alpha) but I've ported this course as a learning exercise.
+To the best of my knowledge the solutions are correct.

 Typescript course link - https://learn.temporal.io/courses/temporal_101/typescript